 Wave the checkered flag, the race for legal sports betting in Arizona is finished.
 On April 12th, 2021, the Arizona state senate passed HB 2772 by a 23-6 margin, approving both online and retail sports betting in the state.
 There was a lot of uncertainty in the build up, but ultimately it all came together pretty quickly.
 An ally of the effort, Gov. Doug Ducey put pen to paper just a few days later on April 15th.
-Legal, regulated online sports betting is on the way to Arizona and is likely to arrive on (or around) September 9th, the proposed ‘go live’ date.
+The first legal, regulated wagers in the state were placed on September 9th, 2021, with a variety of popular nationwide bookmakers hitting the market.

-Curious about future Arizona mobile sportsbooks?
-Keep reading – we’ll catch you up on everything there is to know about Arizona’s new legislation and the kind of market sports bettors can expect in the state.
-We’ll talk about when betting will be available, how it became legal, which sportsbooks you’ll be able to bet with, eligibility requirements, promotions, and more.
+Curious about Arizona mobile sportsbooks?
+Keep reading – we’ll catch you up on everything there is to know about Arizona’s new legislation and the kind of market that is available now in the state.
+We’ll talk about the September ’21 launch, how it became legal, which sportsbooks you can bet with, eligibility requirements, promotions, and more.

 Key Arizona sports betting info

-Now that Arizona sports betting is a confirmed reality, let’s dig in to core details that will shape the state’s market.
+Now that Arizona sports betting is live, let’s dig in to core details that shape the state’s market.
 Let’s start with who can bet:

 So, what else?
 All legal Arizona online sports bets need to be placed inside the state.
 To bet with an AZ book, you must be in Arizona.
 Let’s say you venture up to the northeast corner of the state and visit the four corners – the only place in the country where four states touch.
 If you’re standing in Arizona you’re good to go.
 Place your bets.
 Cross into New Mexico?
 No dice.
 Shift into Colorado?
 Yea, you can bet in Colorado, but you’ll need to use a Colorado online sportsbook, not one licensed in Arizona.
-Finally, Utah… yea, you can’t bet in Utah.
+Finally, Utah… this may come as a surprise but no, you can’t bet in Utah.
 If you’re not standing in a legal-to-bet state, you’re out of luck.

-Arizona online sportsbooks will use geolocation tech that will be able to use your mobile device’s internal GPS chip to pinpoint your location.
+Arizona online sportsbooks use geolocation tech that utilize your mobile device’s internal GPS chip to pinpoint your location.
 If your phone knows where you are while using Google maps, it can also place you and confirm your location for sports betting.
-If you’re betting on a computer, a separate plugin download will be required.
-Don’t fret though, this technology is utilized in every state that has regulxated iGaming.
+If you’re betting on a computer, a separate plugin download is required.
+Don’t fret though, this technology is utilized in every state that has regulated iGaming.
 From the users perspective it’s easy to use, and gets the job done.